Blog

 Some destinations, particularly outside Europe, require specific treatments against internal parasites such as Echinococcus, as well as additional certificates on the animal’s general health status.

-Therefore, before thinking of traveling with a toy poodle, it is essential to inquire well in advance about the requirements of the destination country.
+Therefore, before considering traveling with toy poodle, it is essential to inquire well in advance about the requirements of the destination country.
 Regulations may vary not only from country to country, but also according to the epidemiological situation at the time.

 In such cases, directly contacting the consulate or veterinary authorities in the destination country is the best way to ensure that you have all the necessary documentation.
 Advance preparation is critical to avoid unforeseen events at the border that could jeopardize travel.